A Level 2018

 - Average score per applied general entry: 43.33 (Distinction*-)

-Students and staff from Haybridge High School are celebrating the outstanding successes of students in this, the first year of GCSE change, which included new grading for English and Mathematics.
+Students and staff from Haybridge High School are celebrating the fantastic achievements of students in this, the first year of GCSE change, which included new grading for the majority of subjects at GCSE.

 We are delighted that our students have had such success in their GCSEs this summer – they can be justifiably proud of their many achievements as a result of their hard work and commitment to their studies.
 As always, these results are part of a wider team effort – we are always grateful for the ongoing support of staff and parents in helping students reach their goals and fulfil their potential.